Technique

 To thaw a turkey in cold water, keep it in its original packaging and place the bird breast-side down in your sink.
 Fill the sink with cold water so that the turkey is completely submerged.
 Drain and replace the water every 30 minutes, rotating the bird to ensure that it thaws evenly.

-How Will I Know When the Turkey is Thawed?
+How to Know When Your Turkey is Thawed

 You can confirm that your turkey is fully thawed by unwrapping the bird and removing its neck and giblets.
 Place your hand inside the cavity—if it's still slightly icy, return the turkey to the fridge and give it more time to thaw.